This includes and overrides some of the standards and guidelines from Canada.

 Range Level Impact

-≤ 119.0 ppm / mg/L Met guideline Acceptable freshwater levels
+≤ 119.0 ppm / mg/L Met guideline Long-term freshwater guideline for aquatic life

-≥ 120.0 ppm / mg/L Exceeds chronic guideline Chronic impacts to aquatic life
+≥ 120.0 ppm / mg/L Exceeds chronic guideline Aquatic life experience chronic impacts above this long-term threshold

 ≥ 640.0 ppm / mg/L Exceeds acute guideline Acute impacts to aquatic life